brunoric/docker-percona-toolkit/README.md

     docker build -t brunoric/percona-toolkit:3.0.1 .

-With this method you can also make changes on the Dockerfiles fitting the images to your runtime.
+With this method you can also make changes on the Dockerfile fitting the image to your runtime.

 How to use?
 -----------

-Just pass any command by parameter to `docker run --rm -it`.
+Just pass any command as parameter to `docker run --rm -it`:

     docker run --rm -it pt-index-usage -h your.database.host -uyour_user -pyour_pass --database=your_database